-Online child sexual exploitation consists of many forms of exploitation against children online, including persuading a minor (someone under the age of 18) to create child sexual abuse material (CSAM) or videos of themselves, and/or participating in sexual live-stream videos, whether they are recorded or not.
-Often offenders will manipulate the child to engage in such conduct by first building an emotional connection and relationship with a child, to gain trust, with the ultimate goal of sexual exploitation.
-Perpetrators also target children (predominantly boys) with financial sextortion to obtain financial gain and grooming.
+Online child sexual exploitation consists of many forms of exploitation against children online, including persuading a minor (someone under the age of 18) to create child sexual abuse material (CSAM) including videos of themselves, and/or participating in sexual live-stream videos, whether they are recorded or not.
+Often offenders will manipulate the child by first building an emotional connection and relationship with a child or young person, to gain trust, with the ultimate goal of sexual exploitation.
+Offenders also target children and young people (predominantly boys) with financial sextortion to obtain financial gain and grooming.